Home » SEO » How Hidden Content Impacts SEO

 Mueller is another important member of the Google team, officially given the title of Webmaster Trends Analyst.
 While Cutts has repeatedly stated that Google doesn’t take issue with tabbed content, Mueller offered a different opinion (skip to 10:55 in the video below).

-Even though these seem conflicting, it actually makes a bit of sense.
-Google may not have an issue finding or indexing this type of content on a technical level, but from a searcher’s standpoint, hidden or collapsable content may be less than ideal.
+Even though these seem conflicting, between Cutt and Mueller, it actually makes a bit of sense.
+Google may not have an issue finding or indexing this type of content on a technical level, but from a searcher’s standpoint, hidden or collapsible content may be less than ideal.

 Anchor Links